-These amazing animals have prediction power
+These amazing animals test their prediction powers! - CBBC Newsround

-It is February 2nd and that means only one thing.
-It is Groundhog Day!
+The date 2 February only means one thing in a certain places in America...
+Groundhog Day!

-Ok, so what on earth is Groundhog Day?
+Ok, so what on earth is that?

-Well, Groundhog Day is a tradition celebrated in America and Canada.
+Groundhog Day is a tradition celebrated in US and Canada, where a furry animal makes a special weather forecast.

+Here at Newsround, we've been looking into groundhogs and other animals that could have the power to (SCARY VOICE): Predict The Future.

 A Groundhog is a small, furry animal that looks like a mixture between a squirrel and a badger.
 According to custom, each year one of the furry fellows predicts when spring will arrive.

 Of course!
-That makes sense right?
+That makes perfect sense!

-The idea is if it is a clear sunny day, the Groundhog will see its own shadow.
+The legend goes that if it is a clear sunny day, the Groundhog will see its own shadow.

 This means it will return to its burrow and winter will continue for another six weeks.